lowelltwong-alt/lairca-logos-grounded-theological-model/lairca-logos-grounded-theological-model/README.md

-# LAIRCA Orthodox Christian Theological Model
+# LAIRCA Logos Christian Theological Model

 A fractal, machine-readable theological parent model for LAIRCA, built as a sister repository to the AIRCA Fractal Decision Architecture project.